tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 -   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions and be ready to answer questions.
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

 -   Prior to the whiteboard design session, discuss the case study to pick up more ideas.